CCI-MOC/hil/docs/developer-guidelines.md

 # Overview

-This document represents the developer policies and procedures for maintaining Hardware as a Service (HaaS).
+This document represents the developer policies and procedures for maintaining Hardware as a Service (HaaS), including the accepted [coding style](#Coding-style).

 Welcome!
 Overall, we follow the [github fork & pull model](http://scottchacon.com/2011/08/31/github-flow.html), where users fork